 The Nike Dunk Low has a rigid leather upper and rubber sole, which can be weird for many who prefer flexible outsoles.
 If you are inclined to wear bendy kicks, consider checking out the timeless Nike Air Force 1 07

 Nike Dunk Low: A style that fits all ages

-Due to its low to the ground profile, the shoe can be sported in an excellent number of ways.
-The classic design, as some reviewers gave testimonials to its unique character, can be fashioned with almost every outfit ranging from shorts for men to skirts and dresses for women.
+Users appreciate the Nike Dunk Low top's retro profile and overall aesthetics.
+With its classic design and a wide array of styles and hues, as some reviewers gave testimonials to its unique character, it can be sported in many ways, ranging from shorts for men to skirts and dresses for women.
 For more formal events, the shoe also complements suits and long-sleeved shirts.

-Probably the remarkable difference between the Nike Dunk Low and the Nike SB Dunk is the grooves found at the outsole.
-The SB Dunk contains more grooves and fine lines as compared to the Nike Dunk Low.
-The latter remained almost similar to the outsole design of the Air Jordan I while the former allows more grip whenever the surface touches the skateboard.
+The remarkable difference between the Nike Dunk Low and s the grooves found at the outsole.
+The SB Dunk contains more grooves and fine lines than the Nike Dunk Low.
+The latter remained almost similar to the outsole design of the Air Jordan I, while the former allows more grip whenever the surface touches the skateboard.

-A visible SB marking can also be seen in the tongue of the SB Dunk Low, while in the retro Dunk Low, only the Nike Logo can be seen.
+A visible SB marking can also be seen on the tongue of the SB Dunk Low.
 The women's and men's Nike Dunk Low also retained the detail of the original release where the lace patch overlaps the toe overlay.
-This pinnacle feature enables sneakerheads to quickly spot an Air Jordan from a Nike SB silhouette to a Dunk Low.
-Another accent that serves as leverage to further determine the differences between these iterations is the laces that are rounded in the SB franchise.
+Another accent that serves as leverage to further determine the differences between these iterations is the rounded laces in the SB franchise.